Reactive Proximity Data Structures for Graphs: Extensions and related data structures

+If we reformulate and solve the recurrence equations for the case where there is constant number of separator nodes ($c=0$), we obtain the space and runtimes shown in Table~\ref{tab:gnnsummary}.

+The conga-line data structure~\cite{Eppstein2000} is a closest-pair data structure with $O(1)$ query time, $O(T(k)\log k)$ amortized insertion time, and $O(T(k)\log^2 k)$ amortized deletion time, where $T(k)$ is the time per operation (maximum between query and update) of a nearest-neighbor data structure maintaining $k$ sites.
+Another data structure~\cite{Eppstein1995} achieves the same runtimes, but for the bichromatic closest-pair problem.
+Combined with our reactive nearest-neighbor data structure, we get the following result.

+\begin{lemma} Let $c$ be a constant with $0<c<1$, and let $\mathcal{G}$ be a hereditary graph class with $O(n^c)$-size separators.
+For any $n$-node graph from $\mathcal{G}$, there is a reactive closest-pair data structure and a reactive bichromatic closest-pair data structure with the space and runtimes shown in Table~\ref{tab:gdssummary}. \end{lemma}

-We remark that our dynamic nearest neighbor data structure can be extended to directed graphs.
+Finally, our reactive nearest neighbor data structure can be extended to directed graphs with the same asymptotic runtimes.
 The only required change is to compute distances \emph{from} and \emph{to} every separator node.
-To obtain the latter, we can use Dijkstra's algorithm in the reverse graph.
+To obtain the latter, we can compute the distances in the \textit{reverse graph}, i.e., the graph obtained by reversing the directions of all the edges.

-In addition, the conga line data structure of Eppstein~\cite{Eppstein2000} solves the dynamic closest-pair problem with $O(\log n)$ query time, $O(T(n)\log n)$ insertion time, and $O(T(n)\log^2 n)$ deletion time, where $T(n)$ is the time per operation (query or update) of a dynamic nearest-neighbor data structure.
-Therefore, by combining the data structure in this paper with the conga line data structure, we obtain a data structure for the reactive closest pair problem in graphs with separators of size $S(n)=O(n^c)$, with $0<c<1$, that achieves $O(\log n)$ query time, $O(S(n)\log n\log\log n)$ enable time, and $O(S(n)\log^2 n\log\log n)$ disable time.

-Furthermore, by combining the data structure in this paper with the data structure from~\cite{Eppstein1995}, we obtain the same running times for the reactive bichromatic closest-pair problem as for the reactive closest-pair problem.
-Not using our data structure would result in linear or super-linear times for either queries or updates.